p4 client

 Description

-A Helix Server client workspace is a set of files on a user’s machine that mirror a subset of the files in the depot.
+A Helix Core Server client workspace is a set of files on a user’s machine that mirror a subset of the files in the depot.
 More precisely, it is a named mapping of depot files to workspace files.
 Use the p4 client command to create or edit a client workspace specification.
-Invoking this command displays a form in which the user enters information so that the Helix Server can maintain the workspace.
+Invoking this command displays a form in which the user enters information so that the Helix Core Server can maintain the workspace.

 The p4 client command puts the client spec into a temporary file and invokes the editor configured by the environment variable P4EDITOR.
 For new workspaces, the client name defaults to the P4CLIENT environment variable, if set, or to the current host name.
 Saving the file creates or modifies the client spec.

-The client view, which is specified in the p4 client form’s View: field, specifies the mapping between files in the workspace and depot.
+The client view, which is specified in the p4 client form’s View field, specifies the mapping between files in the workspace and depot.

 The mapping between a client workspace file and a depot file: